18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-3-approval.md

 If you've navigated away from your authorization, you can find it from the **Home** page, scroll down to the **Recent Authorization** and click **Edit**

+## Make Your Authorization or Voucher is Ready to Submit
+[This Checklist](https://goo.gl/AWbT7Q) will help you check your authorization/voucher for potential issues that can result in your request getting rejected or returned for correction.

 ## Submit Authorization for Approval
 You're getting really close!
 You can almost feel the TSA X-ray scan!
 One last step before it's travel time!
 In this step, you will send your authorization to be approved by the 18F travel team.